elixir-europe/BioHackathon-projects-2019/projects/6/README.md

 7. Have fun by sharing expertises and skills !

 ## Expected audience
-- Open to all with or without skills +
+- Open to all, everyone is welcome
 - Anyone interested in database creation, CNV, Beacon, Web API, Data Sharing, Interoperability, controlled vocabulary, controlled access, ...

 **Number of expected hacking days**: 4